Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

-We present the estimated VIM for PHQi9 relative to various sets of variables in Figure~\ref{fig:data_analysis_vim_over_time}, focusing on results obtained using logistic regression and the Super Learner; the remaining results are provided in the Supporting Information.
-Comparing the importance of PHQi9 across variable sets (columns 1, 3, and 5), we see that the add-in importance of PHQi9 compared to no variables (column 1) tends to be largest.
-Add-in importance compared to other variable sets tends to be lower but nonzero at many timepoints.
-The importance of age and sex alone (column 2) is small, while the importance of prior self-harm is large (column 4), a result supported by prior work \citep{simon2018}.
-These trends hold across estimation procedures, though the magnitude of importance differs, reflecting either possible bias due to model misspecification or finite-sample differences.
+We present the estimated add-in VIM for PHQi9 relative to various sets of variables and leave-out VIM of PHQi9 relative to all other variables in Figure~\ref{fig:data_analysis_vim_over_time} and Table~\ref{tab:data_analysis_vim_summaries}.
+We present results obtained using the super learner, with VIMs measured using AUC, PPV, and sensitivity; the remaining results (other variable sets and algorithms) are provided in Figures~\ref{fig:auc_data_analysis_vim_over_time_all}--\ref{fig:sensitivity_data_analysis_vim_over_time_all} and Tables~\ref{tab:auc_data_analysis_vim_summaries_all}--\ref{tab:sensitivity_data_analysis_vim_summaries_all}.
+Comparing the importance of PHQi9 across variable sets, we see that the add-in importance of PHQi9 compared to no variables (column 1) tends to be largest for all measures.
+Add-in importance compared to other variable sets tends to be lower but remains nonzero at many timepoints; comparing PHQi9 to age, sex, and prior self-harm (column 2) had some point estimates in a similar range to PHQi9 versus no variables (column 1).
+Importance of PHQi9 is smaller compared to the larger groups of variables (columns 3 and 4), but is nonzero at several timepoints.
+These trends hold across both metrics (AUC, PPV, sensitivity) and estimation procedures (Section~\ref{sec:more_data}).
+For a given metric and estimation procedure (e.g., super learner vs random forests) the magnitude of importance can differ, reflecting either possible bias due to model misspecification or finite-sample differences.